migtools/cpma/README.md

 quay.io/ocpmigrate/cpma:latest
 ```

 In these examples `${PWD}` is mounted in the working directory of the image (`/mnt`).
-This means that paths provided to --config and --output-dir will need to specified be relative to your present working directory.
+This means that paths provided to --config and --work-dir will need to specified be relative to your present working directory.

 To make it a little more intuitive it can also be run via an alias, for example:
 ```